SAEON/data-portal/README.md

 - Exploring shapefile datasets linked to by the metadata records

 ## Scenarios
 The platform is centered around a Node.js API for interacting with supporting services such as Elasticsearch, PostGIS, etc. Three browser-clients are available to facilitate exploring and utilizing the platform (The GraphQL playground instances are provided by the Apollo GraphQL Node.js library).
-GraphQL playground is a useful tool for figuring out how to interact with the platform programatically.
-The internal API is provided as a means for programatically configuring the platform (i.e. updating the Elasticsearch index settings, and indexing new data).
+GraphQL playground is a useful tool for figuring out how to interact with the platform programmatically.
+The internal API is provided as a means for programmatically configuring the platform (i.e. updating the Elasticsearch index settings, and indexing new data).
 From a user perspective, the available websites are represented by the following diagram:

 ![User perspective of available web clients](/diagrams/dist/user-view.png)